Configuration

 DEBUG

-Set to true to enable debugging mode, logs and server response will be more explicit.
+to enable debugging mode, logs and server response will be more

 Default: false